Pushpendra6376/normal-website-/README.md

 div aagar hum use krte hai toh ye jaha use hota hai uske pehle aur baad me line breaks aapne aap aate hai The <div> element has no required attributes, but style, class and id are common. div ka common use web page ki sections ko group krne liye use hota hai

+The <span> tag is an inline container used to mark up a part of a text, or a part of a document.
+The <span> tag is easily styled by CSS or manipulated with JavaScript using the class or id attribute.
+The <span> tag is much like the <div> element, but <div> is a block-level element and <span> is an inline element.